sungnga/react-ecommerce/react-frontend/README.md

       );
     };
     ```
-  - In the render section of Card component, call the showCartUpdateOptions() method and pass in cartUpdate as an argument: `{showCartUpdateOptions(cartUpdate)}`
+  - In the render section of Card component, call the showCartUpdateOptions() method and pass in cartUpdate as an argument.
+This will show the quantity update options if cartUpdate is true
+    - `{showCartUpdateOptions(cartUpdate)}`
   - Write a handleChange HOF method that updates the count state and executes the updateItem method that updates the item count in localStorage based on the given product id and count
     - This method takes productId and event.target.value as arguments and it returns a function
     - First let's make sure that we don't update count state with negative values